vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 ### RPC Whitelist

 The RPC whitelist system can limit certain RPC users to only have access to some RPC calls.
-The system is configured by specifying the following two parameters in the `VKAX.conf` file or by setting them as program arguments on the command line:
+The system is configured by specifying the following two parameters in the `SPRINGBOK.conf` file or by setting them as program arguments on the command line:

 * `rpcwhitelist`: set a whitelist to filter incoming RPC calls for a specific user.
 The field <whitelist> comes in the format: `<USERNAME>:<rpc 1>,<rpc 2>,...,<rpc n>`.
 If multiple whitelists are set for a given user, they are set-intersected.
 Default whitelist behavior is defined by `rpcwhitelistdefault`.
 * `rpcwhitelistdefault`: sets default behavior for RPC whitelisting.
 Unless `rpcwhitelistdefault` is set to `0`, if any `rpcwhitelist` is set, the RPC server acts as if all RPC users are subject to empty-unless-otherwise-specified whitelists.
 If `rpcwhitelistdefault` is set to `1` and no `rpcwhitelist` is set, the RPC server acts as if all RPC users are subject to empty whitelists.